Rating

-The Greek Parliament Building was originally built as a royal palace.
+The Greek parliament is housed in an imposing building situated at the east side of Syntagma Square.
 In front of the building is the Tomb of the Unknown Soldier, which is guarded by the Evzones, an elite regiment in traditional dress.

 The Parliament Building